huanhulan/integration-blog/_posts/2019-04-15-An-Introduction-about-Category-Theory-for-Programmers.md

 }
 ```

-In Typescript, a value of `number` type can be turning into `boolean` by simply using `!!` operator. so there are also a function that can turning `number`:
+In Typescript, a value of `number` type can be turning into `boolean` by simply using `!!` operator.
+So there are also a function that can turning `number`:

 ```Typescript
 const m = (a:number) => [a, !!a];